-The dispositional hearing determines what action shall be taken or sentence given.
-The Court considers many factors such as previous record, relationship with family members, employment, counseling reports, school reports, and/or mental and physical development.
-Considerations are given for victims, protection of the community and to the rehabilitation of the individual while ensuring accountability for unruly and criminal actions.
+The dispositional hearing determines what action shall be taken or the sentence given.
+The Court considers many factors such as previous records, relationship with family members, employment, counseling reports, school reports, and/or mental and physical development.
+Considerations are given to victims, the protection of the community, and the rehabilitation of the individual while ensuring accountability for unruly and criminal actions.